timescale/docs/timescaledb/tutorials/aws-lambda/3rd-party-api-ingest.md

 ```

 To check if the rule is connected to the Lambda function, in the AWS console, navigate to Amazon EventBridge > Events > Rules, and
-select your rule and the Lambda function’s name should be under “Target(s)”.
+select your rule.
+The Lambda function’s name is listed under `Target(s)`.

 ![aws eventbridge lambda](https://assets.timescale.com/docs/images/tutorials/aws-lambda-tutorial/targets.png)